 Total time: 20 minutes

 Roasted buckwheat mixed with veggies creates a hearty and mood-boosting salad.
 This buckwheat salad looks nice and crispy with a fabulous herby aroma.
-You can either serve it as a light morning breakfast or a delicious dinner side dish.
+You can either serve it as a light morning breakfast or a delicious vegetable side dish for dinner.

 How you cook the buckwheat decides the tastiness of this roasted buckwheat salad.
 The key is not to overcook or soak the buckwheat groats in too much liquid, or they will get watery and ruin the dish’s texture.